 The key equipment used in baseball are the bat, gloves, mask, and the ball itself.
 The evolution of this equipment can be traced from the 19th century itself, right from the conception of the game.
 However, in those times no helmets were used.

+Though it is not possible to pinpoint the first player to wear a glove, but reports indicate that it was as early as 1860 when catchers wore them.
 In 1885, Arthur Irwin, in order to protect his two broken fingers, added 'padding' to his buckskin glove.
 This is probably the first instance of a player introducing noticeable padding to a glove.

 All other players are restricted to the use of a glove or mitt weighing not over ten ounces, and measuring in circumference around the palm of the hand not over fourteen inches."
 This would be the rule for the rest of the 19th century.

 The catcher's mask was first worn by Jim Tyng of the Harvard University Baseball Club in a 7-6 exhibition game loss against the Boston Red Stockings in May 1876.
 It is said that Tyng's roommate and team captain Fred Thayer invented the mask in 1875.